The Australian Dream (2019 film): Themes

 The film looks broadly at the part played by race and identity in Australian history and today's society.
 It questions "what it means to be Australian" and "If the Australian Dream is rooted in racism, what can be done to redefine it for the next generation?".

 Production

-The Australian Dream was written and partly narrated by the Aboriginal Australian journalist Stan Grant, and directed by British director Daniel Gordon.
+The Australian Dream was written by the Aboriginal Australian journalist Stan Grant, and directed by British director Daniel Gordon.
 The person at the centre of the themes explored in the film, footballer Adam Goodes, participated in the making of the film, as did most of the rest of the cast.

 It was co-created by British production company Passion Pictures and local outfit Good Thing Productions, with funding from the Australian Government, Screen Australia and Film Victoria.

 Release

 The film had its world premiere at the Melbourne International Film Festival (MIFF) on 3 August 2019, and was released in Australian cinemas on 22 August 2019.